-More than half of people say they've suffered lower back pain in the past year, according to the latest NPR-Truven Health Analytics Health Poll.
+More than half of people say they’ve suffered lower back pain within the past year, according to the NPR-Truven Health Analytics Health Poll.

 That’s not a surprise; low back pain is very common, and one of the biggest reasons that people seek medical care.
 But people told us that they’re making very different choices in how they treat that pain, with some stark differences among age groups and income levels.
 Doctors often aren’t giving people advice based on the best medical evidence, instead prescribing treatments that don’t relieve back pain and can expose people to serious risk, including addiction.